Introduction to Title III – Asian American Native American Pacific Islander Serving Institution (AANAPISI) at Coastline Community College

 Title III AANAPISI is our name for a five–year project to make Coastline a stronger, more effective college for Asian American and Pacific Islander students.
 However, the programs and services funded under this project are available to Coastline students irrespective of ethnicity.

 What is the Title III AANAPISI Grant?

 "Title III AANAPISI" is our shorthand name for a five-year grant awarded to Coastline Community College by the U.S. Department of Education.
 The purpose of the grant is to help Coastline serve our students more effectively by becoming a stronger, more responsive institution.

 Through Title III AANAPISI grant funding, Coastline Community College is able to offer you the following Title III supported programs and student support services.

 Embedded Tutoring is a tutoring service in which a former student returns to a class as a peer tutor.
-Embeded tutors attend all lecture and lab sessions and are available to help other students with class material.Learn more
+Embeded tutors attend all lecture and lab sessions and are available to help other students with class material.Contact the Student Success Center to learn more

 guideU Student–Mentor Connection